WASA/Studio A Firm Partners

 "I marvel at the transformative power of the built environment, its effect on us and how it motivates us to strive for design excellence for our communities.
 Of special interest to me as an architect is that place where technology and artistry intersect, where each is essential to the other and where we can apply this synergy to enhance people's lives."

-David Bahar, LEED AP BD+C CxA - Associate Partner, Engineering
+David Bahar, LEED AP BD+C CxA - Senior Associate Partner, Engineering

 Mr. Bahar has over 30 years experience in engineering, design, construction, contracting, fabrication, commissioning and energy management.
 He joined WASA in 2002 having worked for a number of Architectural and Engineering consulting and contracting firms both in the United States, as well as in the United Kingdom.
 He has worked on a number of projects that have focused on LEED certification, commissioning, critical system hardening as well as emergency response and recovery.